MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-declare_const_acxobjectbag_driver_property_name.md

 ### -param ven

-TBD - the ven is the TBD vendor ID  to TBD
+The vendor ID that is used to indentify the vendor.

 ### -param name